Maintenance, upgrading and extension of the Decision Support System for the management of the Athens water resource system

 Full text:

-V. Bellos, P. Kossieris, I. Papakonstantis, P. Papanicolaou, C. Ntemiroglou, and A. Efstratiadis, [No English title available], Modernization of the management of the water supply system of Athens - Update, 46 pages, Department of Water Resources and Environmental Engineering – National Technical University of Athens, November 2022.
+V. Bellos, P. Kossieris, I. Papakonstantis, P. Papanicolaou, C. Ntemiroglou, and A. Efstratiadis, Preliminary study of a decision support tool for water conveyance from the reservoirs to Athens, Modernization of the management of the water supply system of Athens - Update, 46 pages, Department of Water Resources and Environmental Engineering – National Technical University of Athens, November 2022.

 Related project: Modernization of the management of the water supply system of Athens - Update